 These two sites are the only sites in Citrus County that are documented in the Florida Black Heritage Trail.

-Every year since 1993 we of the Floral City Heritage Council celebrate the first weekend in December with Heritage Days Events in the Floral City Historic District.
-Residents showcase the historic architecture of the area with the Blue Banner Tour of Historic Homes, featuring the Duval-Metz House on Orange Avenue, currently under restoration by the Duval Preservation Trust.
-The last of the home's residents still lives among us in Floral City.
+Every year since 1993 we of the Floral City Heritage Council have been celebrating the first weekend in December with Heritage Days Events in the Floral City Historic District.
+Residents showcased period costumes and the historic architecture of the area with the Blue Banner Tour of Historic Homes until 2019.
+We have not held the indoor tours of individually owned homes since Covid 19 but residents continue to purchase and enjoy their historic homes and the village life Floral City offers.

 Floral City Heritage Council